 Plastic straws are becoming unfashionable in the United States and around the world.
 Pollution from plastic is becoming a massive problem as they choke our landfills and fill the ocean with tons of garbage every day.
 Sadly, there will be more plastic taking up space in the sea than fish by 2050.
 The public has been warned, and they have widely begun to adopt other means of drinking, whether it’s forgoing straws altogether or using compostable options or PLA straws.

-Lately, many brands have begun banning plastic straws in an attempt to limit the effects on the environment.
+Lately, many brands have begun banning plastic straws in an attempt to limit their effects on the environment.
 These companies have traditionally used thousands of straws every day in the hospitality, airline, and restaurant industries.
-Many city governments have also joined the fight to end the use of plastic straws entirely or face fines by the city.
+Many city governments have also joined the fight to end the use of plastic straws entirely or face fines in the city.
 As more companies are switching to sustainable straw types, they often discount the fact that PLA straws present dangers themselves.

-While businesses and the public think they are making the best choice by switching to PLA straws, but that may not be the case at all.
-PLA (polylactic acid) straws are made from plant material and are better for the environment than straws made from petroleum and plastics, but are they the best choice for the environment?
+While businesses and the public think they are making the best choice by switching to PLA straws, that may not be the case at all.
+PLA (polylactic acid) straws are made from the plant material and are better for the environment than straws made from petroleum and plastics, but are they the best choice for the environment?
 There are some things you should know about PLA straws before you can make the decision yourself to use them or go for another option.

 Can You Compost PLA Straws?

 You can’t simply throw your PLA straws in your home compost.
 To break down PLA straws, you need access to commercial or industrial composting, which can be difficult to find in the U.S. These facilities will be able to heat the material to above 140 degrees for over a week.
 After this process, they can be put into industrial composting to begin the decomposition process.
 This is not the most environmentally friendly option, and there aren’t many composting locations that can compost PLA straws.

 Looking for straws and other products you can compost at home?
 Take a look at our items that are better for the environment and easier to dispose of.